chef-boneyard/chef-fundamentals/slides/introduction-to-search/01_slide.md

 Search returns the entire object found on the server, but the output is abbreviated.

-* -m will display “normal” node attributes in the output.
+* -m will display "normal" node attributes in the output.
 * -l will display all node attributes in the output.
 * -a ATTRIBUTE will display only the selected attribute.
 * -i will display only the ID of the matching items.